How To Contribute¶

 Try to limit each pull request to one change only.

-Since we squash on merge, it’s up to you how you handle updates to the master branch.
-Whether you prefer to rebase on master or merge master into your branch, do whatever is more comfortable for you.
+Since we squash on merge, it’s up to you how you handle updates to the main branch.
+Whether you prefer to rebase on main or merge main into your branch, do whatever is more comfortable for you.

 Always add tests and docs for your code.
 This is a hard rule; patches with missing tests or documentation can’t be merged.